iterative/vscode-dvc/extension/resources/walkthrough/experiments-table.md

 [Command Palette](command:workbench.action.quickOpen?%22>DVC:%20Show%20Experiments%22)
 to open up the experiments table or access it.

-The table provides context menus to access basic operation on experiments and table headers.
+The table provides context menus to access basic operations on experiments and table headers.
 You can edit parameters, sort or filter, run new experiments and
 more: